-- 7.7 Paragraph 124 of the NPPF states "The creation of high quality buildings and places is fundamental to what the planning and development process should achieve.
+7.7 Paragraph 124 of the NPPF states "The creation of high quality buildings and places is fundamental to what the planning and development process should achieve.
 Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.
-Being clear about design expectations and how these will be tested, is essential for achieving this". - 7.8 Policy KP2 of the Core Strategy advocates the need for all new development to "respect the character and scale of the existing neighbourhood where appropriate and secure improvements to the urban environment through quality design".
+Being clear about design expectations and how these will be tested, is essential for achieving this".

+- 7.8 Policy KP2 of the Core Strategy advocates the need for all new development to "respect the character and scale of the existing neighbourhood where appropriate and secure improvements to the urban environment through quality design".
 Policy CP4 of the Core Strategy states "development proposals will be expected to contribute to the creation of a high quality, sustainable urban environment which enhances and complements the natural and built assets of Southend by maintaining and enhancing the amenities, appeal and character of residential areas, securing good relationships with existing development, and respecting the scale and nature of that development". - 7.9 Policy DM1 of the Development Management Document advocates the need for good quality design that contributes positively to the creation of successful places.
 All developments should respect the character of the site, its local context and surroundings in terms of its architectural approach, height, scale, form and proportions. - 7.10 London Road is generally characterised by a fine grain of traditional buildings, mostly of two storeys abutted together to form terrace blocks.
 The buildings are of mixed designs but within the individual street blocks is an element of consistency in style although there are, in places, variations in the heights of the buildings.
-Despite this mix of styles and heights, the fine grain of the buildings is a key characteristic of the street. - 7.11 The proposed two storey extension has been designed with a dual pitched roof which is complementary in appearance, subservient to the main building and subservient to the existing rear outrigger.
-The main change in the extension's form and design compared to the previously approved application 19/00089/FUL is the inclusion of additional fenestration to the ground floor for the new flat, which will articulate the overall form.
-It is considered that the development is of an acceptable overall design and the materials to be used in the construction of the extension are complementary.
-The proposal would not result in any material harm to the character and appearance of the host building, the streetscene, or the wider surrounding area.

-- 7.12 The development is located close to a street tree in Tankerville Drive.
-To ensure the development does not adversely impact the health of the street tree, which would be detriment to the character and appearance of the area, a condition can be imposed on any grant of consent requiring tree protection details.
-Subject to such a condition no objection is raised on this basis. - 7.13 The development is acceptable and policy compliant in the above regards.
+Despite this mix of styles and heights, the fine grain of the buildings is a key characteristic of the street. - 7.11 The proposed extension has been designed with a dual pitched roof which is complementary in appearance, subservient to the main building and subservient to the existing rear outrigger.
+The development is considered to be satisfactorily in-keeping with the existing building. - 7.12 The rear patio doors to the dwelling to serve the garden area and cycle store would be visible from Tankerville Drive but given the character and appearance of the existing rear elevation of the application building it is not considered that this part of the proposal would impact harmfully on the character and appearance of the building and the surrounding area.
+As such, on balance, it is considered that the development is of an acceptable overall design that would not result in any material harm to the character and appearance of the host building the streetscene or the wider surrounding area. - 7.13 The development is located close to a street tree in Tankerville Drive.
+To ensure the development does not adversely impact the health of the street tree, which would be detrimental to the character and appearance of the area, a condition can be imposed on requiring tree protection details.
+Subject to such a condition no objection is raised on this basis. - 7.14 The development is acceptable and policy compliant in the above regards.